apache/seatunnel/docs/en/concept/connector-v2-features.md

 ### schema projection

-If the source connector supports selective reading of certain columns or supports the data format read through `schema` params, we think it supports schema projection.
+If the source connector supports selective reading of certain columns or redefine columns order or supports the data format read through `schema` params, we think it supports schema projection.

 For example `JDBCSource` can use sql define read columns, `KafkaSource` can use `schema` params to define the read schema.